glfw/glfw/README.md

  - [Cocoa] Removed support for OS X 10.6
  - [X11] Bugfix: Monitor connection and disconnection events were not reported
  - [X11] Bugfix: Decoding of UTF-8 text from XIM could continue past the end
+ - [POSIX] Bugfix: An unrelated TLS key could be deleted by `glfwTerminate`
  - [WGL] Removed dependency on external WGL headers
  - [GLX] Replaced legacy renderable with `GLXWindow`
  - [GLX] Removed dependency on external GLX headers